 Unfortunately, many vitamin C supplements labeled “liposomal” are, in fact, unable to hold the lipid ingredient and vitamin C together when exposed to water in the small intestine.

-Some customers even insist on knowing that the origin of vitamin C is non-Chinese.
-Quali-C brand vitamin C is one such source, made in Scotland from non-GMO European origin corn.
+Some customers even insist on knowing that the origin of vitamin C is non-Chinese, but this is a personal preference.

 To summarize: Avoid the gimmicks and purchase a high-quality liposomal supplement by following these steps: